engrvip123/lna_ihp/README.md

 ## Motivation
 Conventional NAVIC receivers use a single antenna and RF chain.
-This work explores a modular, reusable RF front-end that enables beamforming using multiple antennas without requiring multi-channel ADCs.
+This design explores a modular, reusable RF front-end that enables beamforming using multiple antennas without requiring multi-channel ADCs.

 ## Architecture Overview